persamplex/Tasker/README.md

 ```
 ![Output](https://s6.uupload.ir/files/capture_2exe.png)

-The code 2 is for Error outputs, my main is use this code, when you think got an Error.
+Code 2 is for error outputs.
+Use this code when you encounter an error.

-**note*: Code Range = 0 to 3
+**note*: Code range is from 0 to 3.

 #### **Print With optional function name:**
 ```python